np-guard/vmware-analyzer/README_Synthesis.md

 * A DFW rule that uses an NSX group with no VMs at the moment of analysis and synthesis, will still be relevant to maintain in the conversion to network policies.

+To preserve the original intent of the policy, the synthesized policy prioritizes referencing non-ephemeral features.
+E.g., it prefers referencing`frontend` label instead of referencing `VMs'` names. `VM`s may be deleted and added, while the `frontend` label is always granted to any relevant `VM`.
-To preserve the original intent of the policy, the synthesized policy refers to permanent labeling such as tags - e.g. `front-end` - and not to temporal labeling such as `VM` names.
-E.g., given a specific rule's `src` defined to be group `aaa` that is defined as `tag = backend` and `tag != DB` then the synthesized policy will maintain this reference to the tag's value.
+Specifically,  given a rule with `src`defined as group `aaa` which is defined as `tag = backend and tag != DB`, the synthesized policy will reference the labels corresponding to the `backend` and `DB`  values.

 `todo: add tag -> labeling machanism`

 ## Currently supported